An Information-Theoretic Perspective on Successive Cancellation List Decoding and Polar Code Design: Concentration for List Decoders

 Since \eqref{eq:bms_dim6} is valid for any $u_1^m$, averaging over all $u_1^m$, combined with the Jensen's inequality, leads to \eqref{eq:lipschitz_bms} by noting $W(y|0)\geq\delta, \forall y\in\mathbb{\mathcal{Y}}$. \end{proof}

 As a result of Proposition \ref{prop:lipschitz_bms}, the following corollary provides a concentration for the logarithm of the list size required to approach the performance of a code under ML decoding when the transmission is over discrete output BMS channels.
-More precisely, the normalized (with respect to the block length) deviation of the logarithm of the random list size, required to keep the correct codeword in the list, from the average decays exponentially fast. \begin{corollary} For transmission over a BMS channel satisfying $W(y|x)\geq\delta>0, \forall y\in\mathbb{\mathcal{Y}}$, $\forall x\in\{0,1\}$, the \ac{r.v.} $D_m$, $m\in[N]$, for a particular random realization $Y_1^N$ concentrates around its mean $d_m$ for sufficiently large block lengths, i.e., for any $\beta>0$, we have
+More precisely, the normalized (with respect to the block length) deviation of the logarithm of the random list size, required to keep the correct codeword in the list, from the average decays exponentially fast. \begin{corollary} For transmission over a \ed{discrete output} BMS channel satisfying $W(y|x)\geq\delta>0, \forall y\in\mathbb{\mathcal{Y}}$, $\forall x\in\{0,1\}$, the \ac{r.v.} $D_m$, $m\in[N]$, concentrates around its mean \ed{$\bar{D}_m$} for sufficiently large block lengths, i.e., for any $\beta>0$, we have